 - File statistics: Collects commit statistics for all repository files in the style of Code as a Crime Scene [Adam Tornhill, November 2013]:

-- total number of commits
+- commits count

-- total number of different authors
+- different authors count

 - creation time